-In order to get you on the right track, I created a simple checklist for you to make sure you’re keeping your blog legal.
-This checklist isn’t all inclusive but is an excellent start with the basics to make sure your blog is legal and legit.
-So here are the legal must haves you need for your blog.
+Making sure your blog and business are legal is oh so important, but it can be confusing on where to start.
+In order to get you on the right track, I created a simple list of the most important 7 things your blog needs to be legal.
+This list isn’t all inclusive but is an excellent start with the basics to make sure your blog is legal and legit.

 (Disclaimer: I’m a US-based attorney so this info is directed towards US bloggers, but it may also apply to international bloggers.
 Check your country’s laws for more information about laws and regulations in your country.)